medusajs/medusa/docs/content/advanced/backend/notification/how-to-create-notification-provider.md

 ---
-description: 'Learn how to create a notification provider in the Medusa server.
+description: 'Learn how to create a notification provider in the Medusa backend.
 This guide explains the different methods available in a Notification provider.'
 addHowToData: true
 ---

 # How to Create a Notification Provider

-In this document, you’ll learn how to add a Notification Provider to your Medusa server.
+In this document, you’ll learn how to add a Notification Provider to your Medusa backend.

 :::note